DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ___

-Continue on with the remaining steps and boot the Pi.
+Continue on with the remaining steps in the [first-time setup  document](https://davescodemusings.github.io/school-coding-lab/rpi/fresh_install.html) and boot the Pi.

 ### First Login
 When you've got the Pi attached to a monitor and keyboard, you won't see the familiar Raspberry Pi OS desktop.
 Instead you'll be looking at a text-based prompt asking you to log in.
 Use the username and password you set up in the Raspberry Pi Imager's option's General tab.